U.S. Stocks Slightly Lower at End of Strong Year

 ADVERTISEMENT

-The strong year for stocks was set to end quietly Friday, as U.S. shares wavered on the final trading day of 2017.
-The Dow Industrials slipped 10 points, or 0.1%, to 24827 in recent trading.
-The S&P 500 ticked down less than 0.1% while the Nasdaq Composite shed 0.2%.
-All three indexes are on track to post their best yearly performances since 2013.

-Companies in the S&P 500 are now trading at around 22.9-times their past 12 months of earnings, far ahead of their 10-year average of roughly 17-times earnings, according to FactSet.
+Companies in the S&P 500 are now trading at nearly 23-times their past 12 months of earnings, far ahead of their 10-year average of roughly 17-times earnings, according to FactSet.
 That has made it historically expensive compared with other global benchmarks, investors say, attracting inflows into emerging markets this year.

 Heading into 2018, some analysts and traders said they would be focusing on projections from corporate executives about the impact of the tax overhaul on their businesses.